 This is the twenty-third annual report required by new Federal regulations on the quality of the drinking water provided to customers of the Thomson-McDuffie County and Dearing Water System.
-This brochure summarizes the laboratory data taken during the past year and reflects the hard work of our 8 employees to bring you water that is safe to drink and use.
+This brochure summarizes the laboratory data taken during the past year and reflects the hard work of our professional drinking water department employees to bring you water that is safe to drink and use.